cunneen/vscode-plist/README.md

 # vscode-plist

 A custom editor for property list files.
+This is a fork of [Ivan Hernandez's vscode-plist extension][ivhernandez.vscode-plist] for visual studio code.

 ![Custom Editor](images/editor.png)